Ex-Haiti mayor accused of killing, torture faces civil trial

 The plaintiffs lodged legal complaints against Viliena in Haiti, but he was ultimately released and never tried.

+Lau said they are bringing suit in the U.S. because they were failed by the corrupt Haitian justice system.

+“This case is about murder, torture, arson and abuse of power,” Lau told the jurors.

-Daniel McLaughlin, an attorney for the plaintiffs, said political violence in Haiti is “endemic.”
+Daniel McLaughlin, an attorney for the plaintiffs, said before the trial that political violence in Haiti is “endemic.”

 “It is almost impossible to seek accountability for acts of political violence that are committed by well-connected individuals,” he said.
 “And that level of impunity reigns throughout Haiti.”

-In pre-trial court filings, Viliena denied the allegations and asked the judge to rule in his favor over a lack of evidence.

-Judge Allison Burroughs denied Viliena’s motion for summary judgment, citing “the weakness, politicization, and corruption of the Haitian justice system,” and the risk of retribution to the plaintiffs if they pursue legal remedies in Haiti.

-Viliena was the mayor of Les Irois, a town of about 22,000 on the westernmost tip of Haiti, from late 2006 to early 2010, according to the lawsuit.
+From late 2006 to early 2010, Viliena was the mayor of the town located on the westernmost tip of Haiti, about 140 miles (225 kilometers) west of the capital Port-au-Prince, the lawsuit says.

-The lawsuit alleges that in 2007, Viliena began a “campaign of persecution” against David Boniface, a political opposition supporter, after he tried to defend a neighbor who allegedly was assaulted by Viliena.
+The suit alleges that in 2007, Viliena began a “campaign of persecution” against David Boniface, a supporter of the political opposition, after he tried to defend a neighbor who Viliena allegedly assaulted for piling garbage in the street

-During a hearing on the matter before a Les Irois judge a short time later, Boniface accused Viliena of abusing his authority.
+During a hearing before a judge in Les Irois a short time later, Boniface accused Viliena of abusing his authority.
 Viliena allegedly led a large group of men armed with guns, machetes and clubs to Boniface’s home that evening.
 In Boniface’s absence, his younger brother, Eclesiaste Boniface, was dragged out of the house and fatally shot by one of Viliena’s men, the lawsuit says.

+“They left his body on the street all night to send a message,” Lau said.

 The suit also alleges that Viliena and his men beat and shot two men at a community radio station in 2008.
-One of the men, Juders Ysemé, was blinded in one eye, while the other lost one of his legs and spent several months in the hospital, according to the suit.
+Juders Ysemé was blinded in one eye, while the other lost one of his legs and spent several months in the hospital, according to the suit.

 The second man, Nissage Martyr, has since died and his son has taken his place as a plaintiff.